Making false statements: Overview

-Even constitutionally explicit Fifth Amendment rights do not exonerate affirmative false statements.
+Even constitutionally explicit Fifth Amendment rights against self-incrimination do not exonerate affirmative false statements.
 In Brogan v.
 United States (1998), the Supreme Court rejected the "exculpatory no" doctrine that had previously been followed by seven of the courts of appeal, which had held that "the mere denial of wrongdoing" did not fall within the scope of § 1001.

 Convictions

-A number of notable people have been convicted under the section, including Martha Stewart, Rod Blagojevich, Scooter Libby, Bernard Madoff, Michael Cohen and Jeffrey Skilling.

-Many famous people have been charged under this law, including Najibullah Zazi (whose lying charge was later dropped after more serious charges were preferred against him), Ali Saleh Kahlah Al-Marri, and Martha Stewart.
+A number of notable people have been convicted under the section, including Martha Stewart, Rod Blagojevich, Scooter Libby, Bernard Madoff, Michael Cohen, and Jeffrey Skilling.
+Many famous people have been charged under this law, including Najibullah Zazi (whose lying charge was later dropped after more serious charges were preferred against him), and Ali Saleh Kahlah al-Marri.

 In the wake of such cases, many observers have concluded that it is best for anyone with the slightest degree of criminal exposure to refrain from submitting to an interview by government agents.
 Solomon L. Wisenberg suggests simply asking for the agent's business card and saying, "[M]y attorney will be in contact with you."
-The invocation of counsel cannot be used against a defendant at trial.
+The invocation of counsel (i.e., refusing to speak to law enforcement without a lawyer present) cannot be used against a defendant at trial.

 Jurisdiction

 The jurisdictional element of the crime is defined as the "right to say and the power to act".
-It applies to criminal investigations, such as false statements made in response to an inquiry by an FBI or other Federal agent, or made voluntarily to an agent.
+It applies to criminal investigations, such as false statements made in response to an inquiry by an FBI or other federal agent, or made voluntarily to an agent.

 Courts have affirmed § 1001 convictions for false statements made to private entities receiving federal funds or subject to federal regulation or supervision.

-Some courts have recognized an "exculpatory no" exception for simple false denials of guilt in response to government initiated inquiries, while others have rejected it or done neither.